kcuzner/led-watch/bootloader/README.md

 ## Program Format

-This bootloader lives in the first 4KB sector of program flash.
+This bootloader lives in the first 4KB sector of program flash and reserves the first 256 bytes of EEPROM.
 Programs to be loaded through this bootloader must have their sections located in the following format:

 ```
-0x08001000: Interrupt vector table
+Flash:
-0x080010C0-0x08000FFFF: User program (.text, .rodata, etc)
+0x08001000: User program (.text, .rodata, etca (the bootloader reserves the first sector)

+EEPROM:
+0x08080010-0x08080FFF: EEPROM (the bootloader reserves the first 256 bytes)

+Information block:
+All sections may be used by the program
 ```

-All writes and reads to the bootloader section (0x08000000-0x08000FFF) will be ignored and generate an appropriate status report.
+All writes and reads to the bootloader section (0x08000000-0x08000FFF, 0x08080000-0x080800FF) will be ignored and generate an appropriate status report.

+Firmware which writes to the first 256 bytes of EEPROM may cause the bootloader to behave unexpectedly.

 ## Programming Verification